 As you may already know Japanese eat bento at room temperature at school.
 I remember all the savory sauce on the main dish tasted better when it has more sauce/seasoning on it, especially when you eat plain cold rice.

 In this recipe, you may find there is slightly more sauce than you may need.
 That’s because I think you’re going to enjoy the extra saucy meatballs with your rice or noodles!
-You can freeze the leftover too if you like.
+You can freeze the leftovers too if you like.

-Takara Sakes are renowned for their premium quality and delicious sake, and especially when paired with food.
+Takara Sakes are renowned for their premium quality and delicious sake, especially when paired with food.
 To go with the tangy and flavorful chicken meatballs, we selected the mouthwatering Sho Chiku Bai SHO Junmai Organic.

 It is a dry sake so it contrasted the sweetness of the sauce very well, and the flavor is different from regular sakes you might have tried.
 It is a full-bodied sake with hints of oatmeal, spice, mushroom, and bread so it goes very well with savory dishes.
 The texture of the sake is very creamy and cuts right through the chicken grease so you can eat more.
 This sake is recommended to be served warm but chilled also works.